mmcc007/todo/README.md

 2. Modify metadata to suit your needs.

-    This includes changing contact information for both android and ios, changing the name of the app for android and ios (for example, using `MyUniqueAppName`), and may other things.
+    This includes changing contact information for both android and ios, changing the name of the app for android and ios (for example, using `MyUniqueAppName`), and many other things.

     The metadata is found under 'android/fastlane/metadata' and 'ios/fastlane/metadata'.